 (The Courier article also had this interesting sentence: "Nat Towles and his orchestra recently had the honor of playing for the wedding party of a famous Indian prince at the Waterloo, Iowa, Country Club."
 Notice how the "famous Indian prince" isn't named, nor can I find any record of an Indian prince getting married in Iowa.
 After some more digging, I found that the Pittsburgh Courier of September 19, 1942 had had a large article on Towles.
 This time, it was an Egyptian prince, still unnamed, who had married at the Waterloo Country Club the prior month.
 I love stuff like this.)

-A ubiquitous press release, in June 1944 and beyond, said that the Towles band had recorded four sides for Decca: "I Would If I Could", "Bugg", "You Send Me Baby", and "Kansas City Minnie" (written by Towles and J. Mayo Williams).
-The impending recording session had been touted in the Pittsburgh Courier as far back as October 23, 1943, when they had just closed at the Rhumboogie..
-However, these tunes were never released (although the aggregation was still being referred to as "Nat Towles And His 16 Piece Decca Recording Orchestra" as late as October of 1944).
+A ubiquitous press release, in June 1944 and beyond, said that the Towles band had recorded four sides for Decca: "I Would If I Could", "Buggs", "You Send Me, Baby", and "Kansas City Minnie" (written by Towles and J. Mayo Williams).
+The impending recording session had been touted in the Pittsburgh Courier as far back as October 23, 1943, when they had just closed at the Rhumboogie.
+The session actually took place on June 6, 1944, however, these tunes were never released (although the aggregation was still being referred to as "Nat Towles And His 16 Piece Decca Recording Orchestra" as late as October of 1944).
 A press agent really got ahead of himself with an article about Towles in the July 28, 1944 San Antonio Register: all four unreleased tunes were referred to as "Towles' latest hits".

 Other than the April 1, 1944 Indianapolis Recorder blurb mentioned above, there was only a single reference, in print, to Minnie Shepard as "Kansas City Minnie" (Chicago Defender, December 18, 1943).
 The nickname, of course, ties into the unreleased Decca title, on which, I suppose, her piano playing was featured.